lvlas/openpilot-1/README.md

 * Default: On
 * Vehicle Restart Required: Yes

-## Auto Resume
-This feature allows jvePilot to auto resume from an ACC stop.
-* Default: On
-* Vehicle Restart Required: Yes

 ## Auto Follow
 If you don't want auto follow enabled on every start, turn this off.
 ### 1-2 Bar Change Over